TGMyco/RNAi-project/dsRNA-design.md

 This fungus is the causal organism of the chestnut blight and is responsible for the death of 3-4 billion American chestnut trees (*Castanea dentata*) in the early 20th century.

 ## Step 1: Identify essential pathways and genes ##
-In this case, I want to design chimeric dsRNA templates that will combine multiple target genes involved in similar essential pathways, including:
+In this case, I want to design chimeric dsRNA templates that will combine multiple target genes involved in essential pathways, including:
 1. Chitin synthase - Chitin is an essential component of fungal cell walls
 2. Vessicle trafficking genes - Required for maintenence of polarized growth and the movement of essential cell cargo.
 3. Ergosterol synthesis - Ergosterol is a lipid required for formation of cell membranes in fungi.
 These pathway has been targeted by conventional chemical pesticides.